connor-roberts/100-days-of-code/README.md

 Closure: a bundle including a function and the values of the variables on which it depends.

+- Short (from Doglio's article above): "the function that is assigned (or returned as a value) and its associated scope"

 For example, below, we assign the return value of `myFunction()` to `myPrintMessage`. `myPrintMessage` references the same object in memory as `printMessage()`.

 We can call `myPrintMessage()` because the return value of `myFunction()` doesn't just include the function.
 It returns a record containing the lexical scope of the anonymous function - i.e. the function `myPrintMessage` and the variable, `message`, on which it depends.